BA (Hons) Multimedia Sports Journalism

 112 UCAS points

-The media landscape has changed almost beyond recognition in recent years following a digital revolution which has paved the way for a 24-hour rolling news agenda.
-In that time, sports journalism has also developed to become the fastest growing sector in UK media.
+The media landscape has changed almost beyond recognition in recent years following a digital revolution which has paved the way for a 24-hour rolling news agenda on TV and the internet.
+In that time, sport journalism has also developed to become the fastest growing sector in UK media.

-This degree aims to provide students with all the necessary skills and theoretical understanding to succeed in this new media age.
+This degree aims to provide students with all the necessary skills and theoretical understanding to succeed in this new and exciting media age.

 Graduates of the BA (Hons) Multimedia Sports Journalism degree will be awarded degrees by our esteemed academic partner institution, Bucks New University.